-TJSL is one of only 11 law schools in the nation to have both a U.S. Patent and Trademark Office (USPTO) Patent and Trademark clinic.
+TJSL is one of only 17 law schools in the nation (and the only one in San Diego County) to have a U.S. Patent and Trademark Office (USPTO) certified clinic providing both patent and trademark services.

 The TJSL Patent CLinic is an official part of the Law School Clinic Certification Pilot Program administered by the USPTO.
 More information about the USPTO program.

 The Patent Clinic is now accepting requests for services from potential clients.
 The ideal client will be a lower-income solo inventor, small business or non-profit organization having a developed, patentable idea and a willingness to work with supervised law students.

 The Patent Clinic provides patent legal assistance in the following areas:

 - patentability search and opinion

 - patent application filing (administrative fees paid by client)

 - patent application prosecution to issuance (administrative fees paid by client)